Philly’s WNBA team has been approved by WNBA and NBA Board of Governors

 Officially official.

-On Thursday, the WNBA and NBA Board of Governors formally approved a WNBA expansion team in Philadelphia.
+The WNBA and NBA Board of Governors formally approved a WNBA expansion team in Philadelphia on Thursday.
 The team, which is still without a name, will tip off its first season in 2030.
-The announcement coincided with the league’s approval of expansion teams in Cleveland in 2028 and Detroit in 2029.

-The league first announced that Philadelphia would gain an expansion team last June, and that the franchise will be owned and operated by Harris Blitzer Sports & Entertainment, which also owns the 76ers.
+The league announced last June that Philadelphia would get an expansion team.
+The franchise will be owned and operated by Harris Blitzer Sports & Entertainment, which also owns the 76ers.
 Both of the sports management firm’s Philadelphia teams, alongside the Flyers, will share a new arena in South Philadelphia that is set to be completed in 2031.
-Managing partner Josh Harris previously told the Inquirer that the arena’s timeline could be moved up coincide with the WNBA team’s arrival in 2030.
-If not, the team will call Xfinity Mobile Arena home for a single season.

-With the addition of the three cities, the WNBA will soon total 18 teams — a far cry from the original eight the league boasted in its inaugural 1997 season.
-The approval also coincides with the league and its player association reaching a new collective bargaining agreement, which raised minimum salaries from $270,000 to $1.4 million, awarded players 20% of the league’s gross revenue, and increased player health benefits, among other changes.
+With the addition of the three cities, the WNBA will soon have 18 teams — a far cry from the original eight the league boasted in its inaugural 1997 season.
+The approval also coincides with the league and its players association reaching a new collective bargaining agreement, which raised minimum salaries from $270,000 to $1.4 million, awarded players 20% of the league’s gross revenue, and increased player health benefits, among other changes.